Dollar sinks on Fed inflation fears, weak data and technicals

 The University of Michigan’s consumer sentiment report also showed a decline in expectations for long-term inflation.

-“This is a bit of a technical retreat in the dollar, not really a fundamental one,” said Thierry Albert Wizman, global interest rates and currencies strategist at Macquarie Limited.
+“This is a bit of a technical retreat in the dollar, not really a fundamental one,” Wizman said.

-BMO’s global head of foreign exchange strategy, Greg Anderson, said the dollar’s weakness against riskier currencies and safe havens suggested the U.S. currency’s recent resurgence is ending.
+BMO’s global head of foreign exchange strategy, Greg Anderson, said the the dollar’s weakness against riskier currencies and safe-havens suggested the U.S. currency’s recent resurgence is ending.